How to Pick the Right Water Heater

-In this article, we are going to remove the mystery from water heater shopping, covering the defining features, benefits, and disadvantages of five common water heater types: tank, indirect-fired, tankless, solar hybrid, and point-of-use water heaters.
+In this article, we are going to remove the mystery from water heater shopping, covering the defining features, benefits, and disadvantages of five different types of water heaters: tank, indirect-fired, tankless, solar hybrid, and point-of-use water heaters.

-By the end of this article, you should have a much clearer picture of which type to choose for your home.
+By the end, you should have a much clearer picture of which type to choose for your home.

 Tank Water Heaters